Caspian-Aiyanna/Carbon-BioHabs/PROJECT_STRUCTURE.md

 5. **05_methods_comparison.R** - Just completed successfully for Run A
 6. **06_uncertainity.R** - Fixed to handle SSF replicates

-#### ⚠️ Needs Attention
-1. **01_a_iSSA.R** - Has syntax error (unexpected end of input at line 402)
-   - This is the NEW script for generating iSSA replicates with proper variance
-   - Needs to be completely rewritten/fixed

 ### How Scripts Resolve Paths